2019-20 AP Course Audit: What You'll Need to Do

 AP Art History resource requirements:

-- The school ensures that each student has access to a college-level art history textbook in hard copy and/or electronic format (supplemented when necessary to meet the curricular requirements) for individual use inside and outside of the classroom.
+- The school ensures that each student has a college-level art history textbook (in print or electronic format) for individual use inside and outside of the classroom.
+The textbook is supplemented when necessary to meet the curricular requirements.

-- The school ensures that each AP Art History class has access to a digital projector and screens for viewing at least two works of art side by side.
+- The school ensures that each AP Art History class has access to a digital projector and screens for viewing at least 2 works of art side by side.

 - The school ensures that each AP Art History class has access to digital images covering the material addressed in the course.